-When logging in to the analysis area for the first time, or when starting a completely new session, all the windows are blank.
+When you log in to microdata.no for the first time, or create a completely new work session, the contents of the command window will be empty.
 In order to create datasets, it is necessary to connect to available data banks.
 Normally, it is sufficient to connect to the data bank containing a substantial collection of register data offered by Statistics Norway.
 Microdata.no will in the near future offer data banks containing data also from other data sources.